24Slides/laravel-saml2/README.md

 For the second case you will only receive the event.
 Both cases receive the same event.

-Note that for the second case, you may have to manually save your session to make the logout stick (as the session is saved by middleware, but the OneLogin library will redirect back to your IdP before that happens):
+Note that for the second case, you may have to manually save your session to make the logout stick (as the session is saved by middleware, but the [SAML PHP Toolkit] library will redirect back to your IdP before that happens):

 ```php
 Event::listen('Slides\Saml2\Events\SignedOut', function (SignedOut $event) {